What we believe

 6. Salvation - Salvation is God’s free gift to us but we must accept it.
 We can never make up for our sin by self-improvement or good works.
 Only by trusting in Jesus Christ as God’s offer of forgiveness can anyone be saved from sin’s penalty.
 When we turn from our self-ruled life and turn to Jesus in faith we are saved.
 Eternal life begins the moment one receives Jesus Christ into his life by faith.
 Romans 6:23; John 23: 37; Eph.
 2:8, 9; John 14:6; 1:12; Titus 3:5; Gal.
 3:26; Rom.
 5:1.

 7. Eternal Security - Because God gives us eternal life through Jesus Christ, the true believer is secure in that salvation for eternity.
 If you have been genuinely saved, you cannot “lose” it.
-Salvation is maintained by the grace and power of God, not by the self-effort of the Christian.
+Salvation is produced and maintained by the grace and power of God, not by the self-effort of the Christian.
 It is the grace and keeping of God that gives us this security.
-John 10:27-29; 2 Tim.
+John 6:44; John 10:27-29; 2 Tim.
 1:12; Hebrews 7:25; 10:10, 14; 1 Peter 1:3-5

 8. Eternity - People were created to exist forever.
 We will either exist eternally separated from God by sin, or eternally with God through forgiveness and salvation.
 To be eternally separated from God is Hell.
 To be eternally in union with Him is eternal life.
 Heaven and Hell are real places of eternal existence.
 John 3:16; John 2:25; John 5:11-13; Rom.
 6:23; Revelation 20:15; Matt.
 1:8; Matt 2:44, 46.